All Episodes

 I don't remember the specifics, but that makes sense now.

-And he was saying it wasn't an endorsement of warp speed, but I guess it kind of was.
+And he was saying it wasn't an endorsement of Warp Speed, but I guess it kind of was.

-But okay, so he was saying he was saying conceptually using it as like an analogy.
+But okay, so he was saying, he was saying conceptually.

-Okay, yeah, yeah, yeah.
+Okay, yeah, yeah.

-Now now I know what you're talking about.
+Now, now I know what you're talking about.

-It's gonna go into our funds.
+It's going to go into our funds.

-So it's like if the U.S. taxpayer dollars builds a platform, and then the world buys into it, it's like a bank account for the American people.
+So it's like if the U.S. taxpayer dollars builds a platform and then the world buys into it, it's like a bank account for the American people.

 Yep.